symcd2020/Project1/README.md

 ### 10. Completed Levels of Education Over Time

-- Based on the available data, the Covid-19 pandemic did not lead to an increase in the number of individuals aged 25 and over with degrees.
-There was no observable increased rise in the proportion of people with some level of education over the typical year-to-year completion rates.
-The data shows that there was in fact a decrease in the number of completed levels of education from 2021-2022.

-## Limitations

-### Education Data
-- The data used only includes data on those aged 25 and up.
-- The data used only includes data on those who have completed the education, not currently enrolled.
-- The years of data used in this study (2018-2022).
+- **Limitations** The data used only includes data on those aged 25 and up.
+The data used only includes data on those who have completed the education, not currently enrolled.
+The years of data used in this study (2018-2022).
 As we know, it takes time to complete a degree.
 Associates take approximately 2 years.
 Bachelors take approximately 4 years.
 Masters take approximately 2+ years depending on the program of study.

+-  **Analysis** Based on the available data, the Covid-19 pandemic did not lead to an increase in the number of individuals aged 25 and over with degrees.
+There was no observable increased rise in the proportion of people with some level of education over the typical year-to-year completion rates.
+The data shows that there was in fact a decrease in the number of completed levels of education from 2021-2022.

 ## Conclusion